Stimulated amplification of propagating spin waves

 The investigated microstructure and the experimental setup are shown in Fig. \ref{fig:Structure}.
-The structure consists of a 34-nm-thick and 2-$\upmu$m-wide \YIG{} (YIG) waveguide, fabricated by argon ion milling (see, e.g. Ref. \cite{Heinz.2020}) from an LPE-grown YIG film \cite{Dubs.2020}.
-Standard vector-network-analyzer ferromagnetic resonance measurements were performed on a reference pad on the same sample, yielding a \Gilbert{} of $\alpha = 1.8 \times 10^{-4}$.
-The waveguide is magnetized transversely by an external magnetic field of $\upmu_{\mathrm{0}}\mathbf{H}_{\mathrm{app}} = \unit[188]{mT}$.
+The structure consists of a 34-nm-thick and 2-$\upmu$m-wide \YIG{} (YIG) waveguide, fabricated by argon ion milling (see, for instance, Ref. \cite{Heinz.2020}) from an LPE-grown YIG film \cite{Dubs.2020}.
+Standard vector-network-analyzer ferromagnetic resonance measurements were performed on a reference pad on the sample, yielding a \Gilbert{} of $\alpha = 1.8 \times 10^{-4}$.
+The waveguide is magnetized transversely by an external field of $\upmu_{\mathrm{0}}\mathbf{H}_{\mathrm{app}} = \unit[188]{mT}$.
 A 2-$\upmu$m-long area of the waveguide is covered by a pad of MgO|Pt (5|\unit[7]{nm}) grown by molecular beam epitaxy, which in the following will be referred to as the \textit{amplifier pad}.
-Leads to electrically contact the amplifier pad, as well as a stripline antenna were structured from a Ti|Au material system.
-In the experiment, short DC heating pulses of length $\tau_{\mathrm{DC}} = \unit[15]{ns}$ and voltages of up to $U_{\mathrm{DC}}=\unit[1.1]{V}$, corresponding to a current density of $j_{\mathrm{DC}} = \unit[(1.56\pm0.3)\times 10^{12}]{A m^{-2}}$, are used to locally increase the temperature by Joule heating.
-Subsequently, after the heating pulse is turned off, a rapid cooling process takes place until a temperature equilibrium is achieved.
-The direction of the electric current $\mathbf{j}_{\mathrm{C}}$ is parallel to the external field ($\mathbf{j}_{\mathrm{C}}\parallel\upmu_{\mathrm{0}}\mathbf{H}_{\mathrm{app}}$), such that during a current pulse, no contribution of the \SHE{} via \STT{}s is present.
-Furthermore, the MgO interlayer serves as a spin-diffusion barrier to prevent spin injection from the Pt layer into the waveguide \cite{Mosendz.2010,Ruiz-Calaforra.2015}.
-The other port of the pulse generator is used to trigger a switch connected to a microwave source, generating a short microwave pulse ($\tau_{\mathrm{RF}} \approx \unit[10]{ns}$) with a carrier frequency $f_{\mathrm{MW}} = \unit[7.225]{GHz}$.
-Guided through an rf antenna, this pulse then excites a packet of propagating spin waves in the underlying magnonic waveguide.
-The resulting spin dynamics is studied with time- and space-resolved \BLS{} (BLS) spectroscopy, using a laser beam of \unit[457]{nm} wavelength and \unit[(5.0$\pm$0.5)]{mW} power.
-The employed BLS setup is constructed in an upside-down sample geometry, such that the laser is focused (spot size \unit[400]{nm}) on the YIG waveguide from the backside of the sample through the transparent gadolinium gallium garnet (GGG) substrate \cite{Heinz.2020,QWang.2019}.
+Electrical contacts to the amplifier pad and a stripline antenna were structured from a Ti|Au material system.
+In the experiment, short DC heating pulses of length \mbox{$\tau_{\mathrm{DC}} = \unit[15]{ns}$} and voltages of up to $U_{\mathrm{DC}}=\unit[1.1]{V}$, corresponding to a current density of $j_{\mathrm{DC}} = \unit[(1.56\pm0.3)\times 10^{12}]{A m^{-2}}$, are used to locally increase the temperature by Joule heating, see Supplemental Material \cite{Supplemental}.
+The MgO interlayer serves as a spin-diffusion barrier, preventing spin injection from the Pt layer into the waveguide \cite{Mosendz.2010,Ruiz-Calaforra.2015}.
+Subsequently, after the heating pulse is turned off, a rapid cooling process takes place until a thermodynamic equilibrium is achieved.
+A microwave switch is used to generate a short microwave pulse ($\tau_{\mathrm{RF}} \approx \unit[10]{ns}$) with a carrier frequency above the bottom of the spin-wave spectrum.
+In the following experiments, this frequency is $f_{\mathrm{MW}} = \unit[7.225]{GHz}$, see Supplemental Material \cite{Supplemental} for other excitation frequencies.
+This pulse then excites a packet of propagating spin waves in the magnonic waveguide below the RF antenna.
+The resulting spin dynamics is studied with time- and space-resolved \BLS{} (BLS) spectroscopy, using a laser beam of $\lambda = \unit[457]{nm}$ and $P = \unit[(5.0\pm0.5)]{mW}$.
+The employed BLS setup hosts an upside-down sample geometry, allowing to focus the laser (spot size \unit[400]{nm}) from the backside of the sample through the transparent gadolinium gallium garnet (GGG) substrate onto the YIG waveguide \cite{RCBEC, Schneider.2021, Schneider.2021b, Heinz.2020,QWang.2019}.
 This enables measurements in the region covered by the amplifier pad.